Transitime/core/transitime/README.md

 	</li>
 	</li>
 	<li>Import GTFS static data using
-		processGTFSFile
+		processGTFSFile.jar
 	</li>
-	<li>Get access to RealTime datasource.</li>
+	<li>Get access to a source of realtime GPS data.</li>
-	<li>Create transiTime module to read realtime datasource or create a converter to convert the realtime datasource to a GTFS-RT vechicle location source.</li>
+	<li>Create transiTime module to read realtime GPS data or create a converter to convert the realtime datasource to a GTFS-RT vechicle location source.</li>
 	<li>Create Web Agency using WebAgency class</li>
 	<li>Config and run core module</li>
 	<li>Setup transitime api webapp.
 Instructions to be added to README.MD in transitimeApi.</li>